snap-stanford/snap-python-64/doc/source/reference/table.rst

       .. describe:: SpliceByGroup(GroupByAttrs, Ordered)

-         Splices table into subtables according to the result of a grouping statement. *GroupByAttrs* is a :class:`TStrV`, an attribute vector grouping should be performed with respect to.
+         Splices table into subtables according to the result of a grouping statement. *GroupByAttrs* is a :class:`TStr64V`, an attribute vector grouping should be performed with respect to.
          *Ordered* is a flag specifying whether to treat the grouping key as ordered or unordered.

       .. describe:: StoreFltCol(ColName, ColVals)

-         Adds entire float column to the table. *ColName* gives the column name and *ColVals* is :class:`TFltV` giving the vector of column values.
+         Adds entire float column to the table. *ColName* gives the column name and *ColVals* is :class:`TFlt64V` giving the vector of column values.

       .. describe:: StoreIntCol(ColName, ColVals)

-         Adds entire int column to the table. *ColName* gives the column name and *ColVals* is :class:`TIntV` giving the vector of column values.
+         Adds entire int column to the table. *ColName* gives the column name and *ColVals* is :class:`TInt64V` giving the vector of column values.

       .. describe:: StoreStrCol(ColName, ColVals)

-         Adds entire string column to the table. *ColName* gives the column name and *ColVals* is :class:`TStrV` giving the vector of column values.
+         Adds entire string column to the table. *ColName* gives the column name and *ColVals* is :class:`TStr64V` giving the vector of column values.

       .. describe:: TableFromHashMap(HashMap, Attr1, Attr2, Context)

-         Returns a table constructed from the given hash map *HashMap* of type :class:`TIntH` or :class:`TIntFltH`. *Attr1* is the name of the attribute corresponding to the first column and *Attr2* for the second column.
+         Returns a table constructed from the given hash map *HashMap* of type :class:`TInt64H` or :class:`TIntFlt64H`. *Attr1* is the name of the attribute corresponding to the first column and *Attr2* for the second column.

       .. describe:: ToGraphSequence(SplitAttr, AggrPolicy, WindowSize, JumpSize, StartVal, EndVal)